-Is it worth using online mother-daughter counseling?
+Is it worth using online mother-daughter therapy?

-Studies have shown that online counseling can be even more effective than in-person treatment for many families.
+Studies have shown that online counseling can be even more effective than in-person treatment for many women.
 If you feel that online therapy suits your needs, for example, if it will make it easier for you to get help, then it is definitely worth exploring and may be more effective than getting help in person.

 COVID-19 and mother-daughter counseling

 If you’re worried about the risk of COVID-19, online counseling is definitely worth considering.
-When restrictions are in place on physical meetings, online therapies are the best way to carry on mother-daughter counseling.
+When restrictions are in place on physical meetings, online therapies are the best way to carry on mother-daughter therapy.
 Even if getting help online isn’t your preferred method, it’s better than getting no help at all.